echogarden-project/echogarden/docs/CLI.md

 ## Speech-to-transcript alignment

-**Task**: given an audio file and its transcript, try to approximate the timing of the start and end of each spoken word (and its subparts).
+**Task**: Given an audio file and its transcript, try to approximate the timing of the start and end of each spoken word (and its subparts).

 This would align the audio file `speech.mp3` with the transcript provided in `transcript.txt`, and would play the synchronized result in the terminal:
 ```bash